Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce 9800 GT 512MB should be 9% faster than the Radeon HD 3850 1GB overall, due to its greater bandwidth. (explain)
+Memory BandwidthThe GeForce 9800 GT 512MB, in theory, should be a bit faster than the Radeon HD 3850 1GB overall. (explain)

-Texel RateThe GeForce 9800 GT 512MB should be a lot (about 214%) faster with regards to anisotropic filtering than the Radeon HD 3850 1GB. (explain)
+Texel RateThe GeForce 9800 GT 512MB will be quite a bit (approximately 214%) faster with regards to AF than the Radeon HD 3850 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison